What is depression?

 Depression is an illness and is treatable, and there is research and evidence that shows what works best.
 There are two main strategies which the Trusts’ work supports:

-- Prevention – delivering training programmes that teach a basic awareness of the importance of looking after our own mental health and that help people spot the signs of depression and know when to seek help.
+Prevention – delivering training programmes that teach awareness of the importance of looking after our own mental health and that help people spot the signs of depression and know when to seek help.

-Early intervention – rapid access to evidence-based treatment for those who become unwell radically improves outcomes, optimises recovery and reduces the risk of relapse
+Early intervention – rapid access to evidence-based treatment radically improves outcomes, optimises recovery and reduces the risk of relapse.

-Our charitable objectives seek to deliver training free at the point of need to support prevention and secondly to support the training of clinicians in evidence based psychological therapies.
+CWMT delivers free training at the point of need to support prevention; we also support the training of clinicians in evidence-based psychological therapies.